Skip to content

 Dual Language and Global Education at Elon Elementary Leads to Student Success

-For the past two years, the Alamance-Burlington School System (ABSS) has worked with Participate Learning and the state of North Carolina to help improve inequity challenges often posed in schools with dual language offerings.
+For the past two years, the Alamance-Burlington School System (ABSS) has partnered with Participate Learning and the state of North Carolina to address challenges commonly faced by schools offering dual language programs.

-“We had great programs, great teaching and learning taking place, but we kind of felt like something was missing,” Principal Jack Davern said.
+“We had great programs, great teaching and learning taking place, but we kind of felt like something was missing,” said Principal Jack Davern.
 “So we started exploring and expanding, and we found our approach to putting a global lens on our standards, enriching our environment and what was happening in the classroom.”

-Starting with Davern and Elon Elementary, ABSS Superintendent Bill Harrison began integrating global themes, training, and classroom lessons throughout the school, ensuring all students and teachers receive a meaningful global experience, no matter if they are part of the dual language classrooms.
+Led by Principal Davern, Elon Elementary and ABSS Superintendent Bill Harrison began integrating global themes, teacher training, and classroom lessons across the entire school.
+This ensured that all students and teachers received meaningful global experiences, regardless of whether they were in dual language classrooms.

 “As we got more into it, we realized that the [global components] were a vehicle for teaching the standards and for really engaging students in the curriculum,” said Sue Cauley, academic coach at Elon Elementary.

-Interested in learning more about how dual language programs can integrate global perspectives into your school?
+Interested in learning more about how dual language programs can incorporate global perspectives to enhance learning for all students?
 Download Participate Learning’s ebook: Building Bilingual Education Programs.

 Share this Post